Urgent-Important Eisenhower Matrix Facilitator

 How to Use This Tool

-• Add Tasks: In the "Build Your Matrix" section, type a task description.
+- Add Tasks: In the "Build & Edit" tab, type a task description and select a quadrant.

-• Load Example: Click "Load Example" to see a pre-filled matrix and understand how it works.
+- Load Example: Click "Load Example" to see a pre-filled matrix.

 Do Urgent & Important